Qingtao-Cao/obix/README.md

-# oBIX Server
+# oBIX

-Providing oBIX Server implementation for C language
+Providing oBIX Server and client implementation for C language

 Copyright (c) 2014 Tyler Watson [tyler.watson@nextdc.com]
 Copyright (c) 2013-2014 Qingtao Cao [harry.cao@nextdc.com]
 Copyright (c) 2009 Andrey Litvinov [litvinov.andrey@gmail.com]

-oBIX Server is free software licensed under the GPLv3+ License.
+oBIX is free software licensed under the GPLv3+ License.
 The text for this license can be found in the COPYING file.

 # 1. Project Overview

-oBIX Server is an open source project derived from the C oBIX Tools (CoT) project, an open source project dedicated to the development of embedded Building Automation solutions based on oBIX standard (http://www.obix.org).
+oBIX is an open source project derived from the C oBIX Tools (CoT) project developed by the original author around 2009, but gets rewritten from scratch since 2013.
+It is an open source project dedicated to the development of embedded Building Automation solutions based on oBIX standard (http://www.obix.org).

 The whole project is written in C and has tiny resource requirements.
 It allows the project to run on embedded Linux platforms, such as OpenWrt (http://openwrt.org).